Dr. Rachel’s Favorite Low-FODMAP Tuna Noodle Casserole; Gluten-free

 P.S.
 Check out my new COOKBOOK for over 100 low-FODMAP recipes, low-FODMAP Meal Plan, FODMAP Tips and everything you need!!

-Although this recipe has not been tested, a single serving should be low-FODMAP based on the ingredients *using available FODMAP data at time of posting
+Although this recipe has not been lab-tested, a single serving should be low-FODMAP based on the ingredients *using available FODMAP data at time of posting

 Prep time: 15 min